 ISSN | 0015-6914 |

-The magazine is well known for its lists and rankings, including of the richest Americans (the Forbes 400), of the America's Wealthiest Celebrities, of the world's top companies (the Forbes Global 2000), Forbes list of the World's Most Powerful People, and The World's Billionaires.[4]
-The motto of Forbes magazine is "Change the World".[5]
-Its chair and editor-in-chief is Steve Forbes, and its CEO is Mike Federle.[6]
-In 2014, it was sold to a Hong Kong–based investment group, Integrated Whale Media Investments.[7][8]
-In 2023, Austin Russell acquired 82 percent of the company.[9]
+Published eight times a year, Forbes features articles on finance, industry, investing, and marketing topics.
+It also reports on related subjects such as technology, communications, science, politics, and law.
+It has an international edition in Asia as well as editions produced under license in 27 countries and regions worldwide.
+The magazine is known for its lists and rankings, including of the richest Americans (the Forbes 400), lists of 30 notable young people under the age of 30 (Forbes 30 under 30), America's Wealthiest Celebrities, the world's top companies (the Forbes Global 2000), Forbes list of the World's Most Powerful People, and The World's Billionaires.[7]
+The motto of Forbes magazine is "Change the World".[8]

-Bruce Forbes took over after his father's death, and his strengths lay in streamlining operations and developing marketing.[11]
-During his tenure, 1954–1964, the magazine's circulation nearly doubled.[11]
+Bruce Forbes took over after his father's death, and his strengths lay in streamlining operations and developing marketing.[10]
+During his tenure, from 1954 to 1964, the magazine's circulation nearly doubled.[10]

 On Bruce's death, his brother Malcolm Forbes became president and chief executive officer of Forbes, and editor-in-chief of Forbes magazine.[14]
 Between 1961 and 1999 the magazine was edited by James Michaels.[15]
 In 1993, under Michaels, Forbes was a finalist for the National Magazine Award.[16]
 In 2006, an investment group Elevation Partners that includes rock star Bono bought a minority interest in the company with a reorganization, through a new company, Forbes Media LLC, in which Forbes Magazine and Forbes.com, along with other media properties, is now a part.[14][17]
 A 2009 New York Times report said: "40 percent of the enterprise was sold... for a reported $300 million, setting the value of the enterprise at $750 million."
 Three years later, Mark M. Edmiston of AdMedia Partners observed, "It's probably not worth half of that now."[18]
 It was later revealed that the price had been US$264 million.[19]